 I appreciated my son’s clueing me in and I had a wonderful time getting to know Joe.

-If you are going to be with others or are having others over for the holidays tell your child about a guest and give them some specific questions they might be able to ask the guest.
+If you are going to be out with others or are having others over for a visit tell your child about someone who will be in attendance and give them some specific questions they might be able to ask that person.
 Sometimes it’s helpful to do this together and to write the questions down, particularly if your children are young.

 Often if we are going to an event my husband clues me in about someone I might meet and how I can engage them in conversation.
 I do the same for him.
-It helps make conversation less awkward and can be the beginning of a deep friendship.
+It helps make conversation less awkward and can be the beginning of what could develop into a meaningful friendship.
 Most important, it makes the other person feel valued.